Webster’s dictionary has this to say about the definition of vintage when used as an adjective:

 Used to describe tees printed in another era that became excess/unsold inventory and typically ended up in storage.
-Most times they are in mint condition, however sometimes storage conditions can adversely effect their condition.
+Most times they are in mint condition, however, sometimes storage conditions and being left unwashed can adversely affect their condition.

 These tees are also manufactured in modern times but they use artwork that was created in another era.
 Some of them are licensed, some of them aren’t.
 Metallica for example has reissued many of their 1980s designs.
 To make things a touch more confusing – some of these were reissued over 15 years ago so reproductions eventually become vintage reproductions.

 These happen when dishonest people set out to create a t-shirt in modern times and pass them off for true vintage.
 They make their best effort to copy an original and sought-after design.
 They’ll find quantities of old blank tees or unbranded modern-day vintage-esque tees.
 Then they’ll typically post them online alongside a small number of actual vintage t-shirts to dupe consumers into shelling out of them.
 Booooo.

 This refers to the value of a particular shirt, commonly selling in the $50 range.

 The definition of this appears to vary a ton but it typically refers to more expensive and/or harder to find vintage t-shirts.